-March 11: virtual screening/discussion with Paper Tiger TV and Deep Dish Satellite network founder DeeDee Halleck, moderated by Avery LaFlamme from the University of Chicago Department of Cinema and Media Studies.
+March 11: Virtual screening/discussion with Paper Tiger TV founder and Deep Dish Satellite Network co-founder DeeDee Halleck, moderated by Avery LaFlamme from the University of Chicago Department of Cinema and Media Studies.

 On 3/11/21, Media Burn and the Department of Cinema and Media Studies at the University of Chicago presented our next entry in the free series Virtual Talks with Video Activists.
 This screening/discussion featured media activist and maker DeeDee Halleck, and was moderated by film scholar Avery LaFlamme.

 DeeDee presented and screened an overview of her career in independent media, beginning with her first film, Children Make Movies (1961), and continuing through her work in the 1980s and ’90s with Paper Tiger Television and Deep Dish Satellite Network.